AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Alternatives

-If you can’t improve your credit score for whatever reason, you may still be able to get an auto loan.
+If you can’t improve your credit score, you may still be able to get an auto loan.
 Here are two ways to keep your interest rates to a minimum:

-• Save up for a large down payment.
-Another option is to put down more money in the first place.
-This will decrease your interest rate if you can swing it.
+• Save up for a large down payment: Another option is to increase your downpayment.
+Paying a higher cost upfront will decrease your interest rates.

 Buying vs. Leasing